We are open doing Telehealth during the stay at home order

 Dr. Heinrichs graduated from Fuller Theological Seminary in 1995 with a Ph.D. in Clinical Psychology and a Masters in Theology.
 He has been in clinical practice since 1991 in both the public and private sectors.

-Christopher Ballintyn, M.A., NCC
+Christopher Ballintyn, M.A., LPC, NCC

-Tibor Baukal, M.A., LMFT, LPC
+Tibor Baukal, LMFT, LPC

 Richard Chaney, M.A., LMFT